 - We are speeding towards a 4 degree celcius climate change by 2100 (it seems far away but look at how fast 2020 has arrived and how little we have done).
 This would make large parts of the planet uninhabitable (rising sea, extreme heat and more).
 Long before that, and already today, climate change is taking its toll, creating a long list of devastating effects including from his list: heat death, hunger, drowning, unbreathable air, wildfire (look at Australia for an idea of the horror and also of the multiplier effect fires have on global warming), disasters no longer natural eg tornados, hurricanes, freshwater availability, dying oceans, plagues of warming, economic collapse, climate conflict and the multiplier effect of these acting together.

 The climate crisis and the environmental crisis (which is interlinked to climate crisis but goes beyond, to include things like pesticides in agriculture which create environmental hazards beyond their CO2 emissions) are not distant crises to put on the long finger; we need to look them in the face right now to have a hope of getting out alive ourselves and as a species.
-If I hadn’t discovered yoga (LINK), I would probably be jabbering wreck sitting in a corner gibbering and drooling.
-I resolved that I need to manage the fear but also harness it for action, my action, individual action which will lead to team action.
+If I hadn’t discovered yoga , I would be frozen in fear unable to take action.
+It helped me manage the fear but also harness it for action, my action, individual action which will lead to team action.

 Cop (out) 25 – the United Nations Conference on Climate Change